milkysan92/nobaros-cafe/script/Nobaros Cafe/Chapter 2/Main/Pastry training.md

 Emi: "(But recipe testing sounds really cool.
 Being a part of the menu development process sounds important in the grand scheme of things.)"

-Emi: "Hmm, I think I'm leaning towards. . ."
+Emi: "(Hmm, I think I'm leaning towards. . .)"